First year student resources

 Other majors

 Most Yale students complete a calculus course at some point during their studies.
-If you have not yet completed all of calculus, through multivariable, and you either wish to continue with the sequence, or you want to keep your options open as far majors or other courses that require calculus, then one of the courses in the calculus sequence may be a great place to start.
+If you have not yet completed the calculus sequence all the way through multivariable, and you either wish to continue with the sequence, or you want to keep your options open as far majors or other courses that require calculus, then one of the courses in the calculus sequence may be a great place to start.

 In order to enroll, you will need to complete the placement exam, and then register for a section of your course through preference selection.
 For details, see the above notes about the calculus sequence, placement exam, and checklist for enrolling in calculus.

-If you have never taken calculus, do not expect to need calculus for your major or other classes, and would prefer to take another kind of math course at Yale, then you might enjoy one of our level 100 seminars: these are described above under “Other courses at the 100 level”.
+If you have never taken calculus, do not expect to need calculus for your major or other classes, and would prefer to take another kind of math course at Yale, then you might enjoy one of our level 100 seminars (numbered 101 - 109): these are described above under “Other courses at the 100 level”.
 The seminars have limited enrollment, and do not expect any prior knowledge of calculus.
 They teach a combination of math topics and problem solving skills that can be useful for students in any major.

-If you have completed a multivariable calculus course and your major does require calculus, then you should meet with the DUS of your major to discuss what the options may be.
-(Some majors allow students to substitute a higher level math course, for example.)
+If you have completed a multivariable calculus course and your major does require calculus, then you will need to meet with the DUS of your major to discuss what the options may be.
+Some majors allow students to substitute a higher level math course, for example.
+You will not need to have the course evaluated by the Math department: options regarding the requirements must be done with the DUS of the major.
+We are happy to help you decide which math course to start with, however, so please feel free to stop by or write to math.dus@yale.edu for advice.

 Contact information